 Participants were clear that the implementation of the ISRW should involve federal and local governments, federal to provide national oversight and local since they know their areas better than provincial or federal officials.
 Local governments should ensure proper collaboration with their constituents and Indigenous communities.
 Some Indigenous participants also indicated the need for the Canadian Nuclear Safety Commission to take the lead on packaging and storing, since they play a major role in making sure that the waste is managed and stored correctly.
-Also, it was recognized that since nuclear power producers are paying for research this should be supported by federal and provincial governments to ensure it is well sourced.
+Also, it was recognized that since nuclear power producers are paying for research this should be supported by federal and provincial governments to ensure it is well-sourced.
 Participants expressed that research may show new ways in which nuclear waste can be recycled.

-Building on the "polluter pays" principles, a number of participants saw the need for waste producers to take on a greater responsibility as part of the ISRW in addition to covering the cost of waste disposal and management.
+Building on the "polluter pays" principle, several participants saw the need for waste producers to take on a greater responsibility as part of the ISRW in addition to covering the cost of waste disposal and management.
 Adding to this, some participants identified the cost of disposal could also be shared with high volume consumers of energy.
-At the same time, it was noted that it would be important to have separation between the governing body and the waste producers, ensuring the relationship does not become too close.
+It was also noted that it would be important to have separation between the governing body and the waste producers, ensuring the relationship does not become too close.

-We also heard that it is important for the nuclear industry to focus on relationship building with Indigenous communities to ensure emerging issues are addressed and to support intergenerational stewardship.
-Participants expressed that taking the time to build and maintain relationships, trust and cooperation on an ongoing basis especially in terms of longevity, communication and transparency to address problems and to equip future generations to deal with projects is important to reconciliation.
+We also heard that it is important for the nuclear industry to focus on relationship building and commit to Reconciliation with Indigenous communities to ensure emerging issues are addressed and to support intergenerational stewardship.
+Participants expressed that taking the time to build and maintain relationships, trust and cooperation on an ongoing basis especially in terms of longevity, communication and transparency to address problems and to equip future generations to deal with projects is important to Reconciliation.
+We heard that the urgency to take actions would have to be appropriately balanced with Canada's commitment to Reconciliation with Indigenous peoples.
+The following appendices are the submissions received on the ISRW from Indigenous groups: